powsybl/.github/ROADMAP.md

 - Voltage level view: display clean, pretty and interactive drawings of voltage levels
 - Substation view: display clean, pretty and interactive drawings of substations
 - Improvement of the graphical charter of electro-technical components
-- A geographical web view of the network
+- A geographical web view of the network: done

 ## Grid Study Environment
-- A nice view of dependencies between objects
-- Provide the new features of AFS in the Grid Study Environment
+Archived.

 ## High level services
 - Package and distribute computation services based on spring, as docker images